 Michael Morbius is played by Jared Leto, a doctor who attempts to cure himself of a rare blood condition but instead imbues himself with vampire-like characteristics, including a need for human blood.
-Morbius is one of the most awaited marvel movies that is directed by Daniel Espinosa and will star Matt Smith, who has appeared in Doctor Who, as the malevolent Loxias Crown.
+Morbius is one of the most awaited Marvel movies that is directed by Daniel Espinosa and will star Matt Smith, who has appeared in Doctor Who as the malevolent Loxias Crown.

-Adria Arjona, Jared Harris, Tyrese Gibson, and Michael Keaton, who appears to be reprising his role as Adrian Toomes, complete out the cast (a.k.a.
+Adria Arjona, Jared Harris, Tyrese Gibson, and Michael Keaton, who appear to be reprising his role as Adrian Toomes, complete out the cast (a.k.a.
 Vulture).
 Morbius, like Venom: Let There Be Carnage, appears to be part of the Marvel Cinematic Universe thanks to a collaboration between Marvel Studios and Sony.

 Moon Knight – March 30, 2022

 In the comics, it’s triggered when Spector becomes the incarnation of Khonshu, the Egyptian deity of the moon.
 Oscar Isaac plays Marc Spector, whose dissociative identity disorder emerges as multiple unique personas.
 After playing Apocalypse in “X-Men: Apocalypse,” this will be the actor’s second time portraying an Egyptian-based Marvel character.